Argonaut-PS1-Reverse/Stratigise/Readme.md

  * Cleaner parsing and an actual intermediate representation
  * Re-assembling dissassembled files
  * Clean implementation, possibly in C

+### Assembler

+ * Make it more generic, currently only doing Croc 1 properly

 ## More Info